Breast cancer is the most common type of cancer in the UK.

 Non-invasive breast cancer

 Non-invasive breast cancer is also known as cancer or carcinoma in situ.
-This cancer is found in the ducts of the breast and has not developed the ability to spread outside the breast.
+This cancer is found in the ducts of the breast and hasn't developed the ability to spread outside the breast.

 Invasive breast cancer

 The most common form of breast cancer is invasive ductal breast cancer, which develops in the cells that line the breast ducts.
-Invasive ductal breast cancer accounts for about 80% of all cases of breast cancer and is sometimes called "no special type".
+Invasive ductal breast cancer accounts for about 80% of all breast cancer cases and is sometimes called "no special type".

 Other types of breast cancer

 It's possible for breast cancer to spread to other parts of the body, usually through the lymph nodes (small glands that filter bacteria from the body) or the bloodstream.
-If this happens, it is known as "secondary" or "metastatic" breast cancer.
+If this happens, it's known as "secondary" or "metastatic" breast cancer.